qsimeng/qsimeng.github.io/_news/announcement_20.md

 related_posts: false
 ---

- We have successfully secured funding from the British council for the UK-France Springboard Program ([Université Grenoble Alpes](https://www.univ-grenoble-alpes.fr/english/home-628540.kjsp), France and [Swansea University](https://www.swansea.ac.uk/), UK)!
+ We have successfully secured funding from the British council for the [Risk Summer school 2025.](https://risk.univ-grenoble-alpes.fr/en/news/risk-summer-school-2025-data-decision-making-under-conditions-uncertainty)